Drugs and Alcohol

 If you have a life threatening emergency then call 999.

-If you just need help with your addiction then within office hours, you can contact your local Community Addiction Team (CAT) where you will be given an urgent appointment.
+If you just need help with your addiction then within office hours, you can contact your local Alcohol and Drug Recovery Service. where you will be given an urgent appointment.

 Outwith office hours if the service is open, we will try to accommodate you.
 If we cannot and you have a drug problem, please phone Glasgow Drug Crisis Centre on: 0141 420 6969.